vowstar/systemrdl-toolkit/README.md

 ## CSV to SystemRDL Converter Usage

-The toolbox includes a professional CSV to SystemRDL converter (`systemrdl_csv2rdl`) with advanced parsing capabilities and comprehensive validation.
+The toolkit includes a professional CSV to SystemRDL converter (`systemrdl_csv2rdl`) with advanced parsing capabilities and comprehensive validation.

 ### Basic Usage